Gummiees/playtime-discord-bot/README.md

 I had to activate sooo many things to make this project work, but once I was able to launch the VM, it was easy peasy to deploy the container.
 No login was necessary as I was already using the Google infrastructure.

 Because of this, I also decided to start using the Google Cloud logging system.

+## Roadmap

+I don't really have plans to keep messing with this repository, but if I do, here are some ideas on what it'd be done:

+- Show the playtime prettier.
+- Command to listen to X user.
+If you're not registered, your presence changes are ignored and not stored.
+- Command to track activities even if they are not games.